 Five Things You Should Read About…

-The publication serves to instruct and educate readers about topics relevant to library instruction, which are either timely or under-discussed.
+This annual publication serves to instruct and educate readers about topics relevant to library instruction, which are either timely or under-discussed.

 The Research Agenda for Library Instruction and Information Literacy